Kong/docs.konghq.com/app/konnect/vitals/analyze.md

 1. Customize your graph:
-    * **Time frame:** Select a time frame from the dropdown, ranging from the last 5 minutes to the last 30 days.
+    * **Time frame:** Select a time frame from the dropdown, ranging from the last five minutes to the last 30 days.
     * **Time format:** The default time format depends on your local system time.
     Set to UTC for Coordinated Universal Time.
     * **Display type:** Choose the first icon